Come explore Ontario Parks. Encounter Canadian wildlife,

 For local municipal or regional parks not run by the above two organizations, check local tourist sites and look for nearby parks.

 URBAN PARKS: No time to get out of the city?
 Visit these great Toronto Parks to satisfy your urge for green space: Toronto Parks.

 A special note for local residents

-If you love nature and aren’t a member already, consider joining Nature Conservancy of Canada. .
-They buy wilderness land and conserve it for future generations.
-It doesn’t cost a lot (you can become a member for just $40) and it’s a wonderful investment in the future.
+If you love nature and aren’t a member already, consider joining Nature Conservancy of Canada.
+They buy wilderness land and preserve it for future generations.
+It doesn’t cost a lot and it’s a wonderful investment in the future.

 Ontario Travel Secrets > Ontario Parks